ThreeMammals/Ocelot/README.md

 it reaches a request builder middleware where it creates a HttpRequestMessage object which is used to make a request to a downstream service.
 The middleware that makes the request is the last thing in the Ocelot pipeline.
 It does not call the next middleware.
-The response from the downstream service is stored in a per request scoped repository and retrieved as the requests goes back up the Ocelot pipeline.
+The response from the downstream service is retrieved as the requests goes back up the Ocelot pipeline.
 There is a piece of middleware that maps the HttpResponseMessage onto the HttpResponse object and that is returned to the client.
-That is basically it with a bunch of other features.
+That is basically it with a bunch of other features!

+## Features

+A quick list of Ocelot's capabilities for more information see the [documentation](http://ocelot.readthedocs.io/en/latest/).

+* Routing
+* Request Aggregation
+* Service Discovery with Consul
+* Authentication
+* Authorisation
+* Rate Limiting
+* Caching
+* Retry policies / QoS
+* Load Balancing
+* Logging / Tracing / Correlation
+* Headers / Query String / Claims Transformation
+* Custom Middleware / Delegating Handlers
+* Configuration / Administration REST API

 ## How to install

 Ocelot is designed to work with ASP.NET core only and is currently